Skip to Main Content

 • Records of Policy or Interim Study Committees

 Research Tip: The key to successfully locating a state's legislative history documents is to understand the state's legislative process (which can vary significantly from state to state) and to know what documents are generated during that process.
 This information can be found in a state-specific legislative history research guide.
-Legislative history guides for all 50 states are indexed at State Legislative History Research Guides.
+Legislative history guides for all 50 states are indexed at State Legislative History Research Guides Inventory.

 Indiana Legislative Process